 Cancer Council NSW recently complained to Ad Standards about vouchers for fast food being awarded to children for their sports achievements.
 These complaints about the pizza, burger and ice cream chains were upheld, with Ad Standards agreeing that these unhealthy foods should not have been promoted to kids in this way.

 But what message do kids get from this association of sport and junk food?
-And what does it say about a self-regulatory system that is supposed to protect children from this sort of junk food marketing?
+And what does it say about a self-regulatory system that is supposed to protect children from this type of junk food marketing?

 Our previous research showed children thought that the food and drink companies sponsoring their club and favourite team were ‘cool’ and they would like to return the favour to these sponsors by buying their products.
 Two-thirds of children could name at least one sponsor of their own sports club.
-That’s exactly why food companies want to align with sporting events, including kids sport.
+That’s exactly why food companies want to align with sporting events, including kids' sport.

 But what about our kids’ health?
 These vouchers contribute to the sea of fast food and junk food promotions our children are exposed to.
 No wonder children 4-18 years are getting about 40% of their energy from processed foods that are higher in energy, added sugars, saturated fat and sodium and offer little nutritional value.